gorthitk/leetcode/Problem1413/README.md

-### 1413.
+### Problem 1413.
 Minimum Value to Get Positive Step by Step Sum

 ### Description
     Given an array of integers nums, you start with an initial positive value startValue.